-Table 3.1.2-a: Minimum Boundary Setbacks
+Table 3.1.2-a: Minimum boundary setbacks for dwellings and dual occupancies

-Boundary Setback Minimum Building Setback
+Boundary setback Minimum building setback

-Front Boundary (Primary frontage) 6m to local roads and 9m to designated roads, except for the following:
+Front boundary (Primary frontage) 6m to local roads and 9m to designated roads, except for the following

-on local roads, where an existing setback of 7.6m or greater exists, it may be necessary to conform to this setback to maintain the streetscape character, and
+Dwellings and detached dual occupancies On local roads, where an existing setback of 7.6m or greater exists, it may be necessary to conform to this setback to maintain the streetscape character, 3m Brooklyn Road, Brooklyn and

-3m to Brooklyn Road, Brooklyn, and
+9m to roads ir Cherrybrook

-9m to roads in Cherrybrook
+Attached dual occupancy 7.6m (9m if designated road or in Cherrybrook)

-Waterfront Setback See Clause 6.1 of HLEP Foreshore Building Line Map
+Waterfront setback ck See Clause 6.1 of HLEP Foreshore Building Line Map

-Secondary Boundary 3m
+Secondary boundary 3m

 (on corner lots)

-Side Boundary up to 1 storey = 0.9m
+Side boundary Up to 1 storey = 0.9m

 2 storey element = 1.5m

-Rear Boundary up to 1 storey = 3m
+Rear boundary Up to 1 storey = 3m

 2 storey element = 8m

-- b.
-For the purpose of the setback controls, a 1 storey building or element is not to exceed a building height of 4.5 metres above existing ground level. - c.
-For buildings with a corner frontage, front and rear boundary setbacks apply to the shorter street frontage as illustrated in Figure 3.1-c. - d.
-For the purpose of calculating setbacks for a battleaxe lot, the setback on the opposite side of the lot to the rear setback is taken to be a side setback, as illustrated in Figure 3.1-d. - e.
-For a lot that has boundaries with parallel roads, the front boundary setback control applies to both property boundaries.
+d.
+For the purpose of calculating setbacks for a battleaxe lot, the setback on the opposite side of the lot to the rear setback is taken to be a side setback, as illustrated in Figure 3.1-e.

-- f.
+- e.
+For a lot that has boundaries with parallel roads, the front boundary setback control applies to both property boundaries. - f.
 Notwithstanding the above, the minimum side boundary setback of a tennis court should be 3 metres to provide for screen planting. - g.
-The setback of the dwelling and ancillary structures from the property boundary may need to be increased to maintain landscape features, as detailed in Section 3.1.3 of this DCP.
+The setback of the dwelling and ancillary structures from the property boundary may need to be increased to maintain landscape features, as detailed in Section 3.1.3 of this DCP. - h.
+An attached dual occupancy on a corner lot should have both dwellings address the primary road frontage (see Figure 3.1-f) whereas for a detached dual occupancy the secondary road frontage becomes the primary road frontage for the second dwelling (see Figure 3.1-g).
+For detached: - i.
+The dwelling fronting the main Primary Road should have a minimum setback with the secondary road of 3m (see Figure 3.1-g). - The dwelling fronting the Secondary Road, which now becomes the Primary Road setback, should be setback a minimum of 4.5m with any garage setback 5.5m (see Figure 3.1-g). - i.
+Detached dual occupancies (either side by side or one behind the other) should be separated by a minimum distance of 3m.